School of Medicine Financial Processes and Policies

 - Submit itemized receipt(s) via GMS expense report.

 Expense report reimbursements are processed every Thursday for Friday disbursements.
 These payments are not tied to pay dates.
-Funds are disbursed only after the expense report has routed through the entire approval chain.
+Funds are disbursed on Fridays after the expense report has routed through the entire approval chain.